Russia's crimes

 Russians have once again targeted Ukrainian television and radio infrastructure.
 In Kharkiv Oblast, drones were employed to attack television infrastructure, while missile and aerial strikes damaged radio engineering facilities in Sumy Oblast.

-The editorial office of the Vorskla newspaper was also compromised for the second time in a month, resulting in a significant destruction.
+The editorial office of the Vorskla newspaper was also compromised for the second time in a month, resulting in significant destruction.

 Additionally, the website of the digital news aggregator Freedom was overwhelmed with 33 million requests in a brief period, though the site continued to function with minor disruptions.